CSheja/Student-Finance-Tracker/README.md

 Data remains saved in the browser even after refresh

-##Limitations
+##Accessibility (a11y) Notes
+- Basic keyboard navigation is functional.
+- Form fields are clearly labeled.
+- Layout is responsive on mobile and desktop.
+- Focus outlines are visible on interactive elements.

+##Known Limitations

+- Not all elements (e.g., charts) are fully navigable with a keyboard.
+- ARIA attributes are minimal or missing.
+- Color contrast has not been formally tested.
-Editing functionality is partially implemented

-Settings (cap and exchange rates) are not saved to storage

-Currency conversion must be entered manually

-Keyboard shortcuts may not work in all browsers if conflicting with system shortcuts

-Currently, this project does not include automated tests.
+-Editing functionality is partially implemented -Settings (cap and exchange rates) are not saved to storage -Currency conversion must be entered manually -Keyboard shortcuts may not work in all browsers if conflicting with system shortcuts -Currently, this project does not include automated tests.

 Author